-The Center welcomes applications from scholars in any discipline working on East Asia to spend a period of three to twelve months as a Visiting Fellow of the East Asia Center (EAC).
-Visiting fellows will be provided with office space and a computer at the EAC and with UCSB library privileges.
-During their stay they will be invited to present a seminar on their work to the East Asian Studies Research Focus Group.
-The fellowships do not carry stipends and fellows will be responsible for providing their own health insurance and for finding housing in Santa Barbara.
+The Center welcomes applications from scholars in any discipline of the humanities and social sciences working on East Asia to spend a period of three to twelve months as a Visiting Fellow of the Center.
+Visiting Fellows will be provided with office space and a computer at the EAC and with UCSB library privileges in addition to assistance with visa procedures.
+During their stay they will be invited to present a seminar on their work to the EAC community.
+The fellowship does not carry a stipend and the fellow is responsible for their own health insurance and for finding housing in Santa Barbara.
 It is recommended that a contact is established with a faculty member whose work relates to or overlaps with that of the applicant.

 The EAC welcomes applications from university faculty and qualified independent scholars.
-In exceptional cases the EAC also will consider applications from ABD graduate students.
-UCSB is able to assist with visas for overseas scholars.
+In exceptional cases the EAC will also consider applications from ABD graduate students.

 Current Visiting Fellows